RajatJangra2653/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

 In this lab, you'll use an asynchronous stream to iterate over a large result set returned from Azure Cosmos DB SQL API.
 You will use the .NET SDK to query and iterate over results.

+## Lab objectives

+In this lab, you will complete the following tasks:
+- Task 1: Prepare your development environment.
+- Task 2: Create an Azure Cosmos DB SQL API account.
+- Task 3: Seed the Azure Cosmos DB SQL API account with data.
+- Task 4: Iterate over the results of a SQL query using the SDK.

+## Estimated Timing: 30 minutes

+## Exercise 1: Execute a query with the Azure Cosmos DB SQL API SDK

 ### Task 1: Prepare your development environment